heavygee/hello-dalle-discordbot/dockerhub_readme.md

 WILDCARD=0
 POSTING_DELAY=120  # Delay in seconds before posting the image to the welcome channel WATERMARK_PATH=/usr/src/app/watermark.png  # Optional: Path to the watermark image that will be added to welcome images.
 If not set, no watermark will be added.
+STEALTH_WELCOME=false  # Optional: Set to 'true' to enable stealth mode, making welcome messages in the welcome channel silent for everyone except the new user.
+GENDER_SENSITIVITY=false # Optional: Set to 'true' to enable personalized touches for generated images based on gender-sensitive characteristics.
 ```

 Note: Environment variables are never accessed directly in the code.
 Instead, they are assigned to constants using helper functions to ensure safe and consistent use throughout the codebase.